The Hermite-Taylor Correction Function Method for Embedded Boundary and Maxwell's Interface Problems: Numerical Examples

 \subsection{Hermite-Taylor Correction Function Methods in Two Dimensions}

 We consider the two-dimensional simplification of Maxwell's equations \eqref{eq:TMz_syst}.
-The correction function polynomials are chosen to be elements of $\mathbb{Q}^{2\,m}$ to preserve the accuracy of the Hermite-Taylor method.
-We choose $\beta = 5$ for the dimension of the square spatial domain of the local patches.
+The correction function polynomials are chosen to be elements of $\mathbb{Q}^{2\,m}$ to preserve the accuracy of the Hermite-Taylor method and we choose $c_H = 1$.
+We set $\Delta L_\Gamma = \alpha h$ with $\alpha = 1.5$ for the local patches.